-In this article I’m going to reveal 7 powerful (and natural) ways to quickly stimulate new hair growth.
-What I want for you is in 60 days to be seeing tiny new hairs pushing forward from previously bald patches of your scalp.
+In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

-After using these 7 techniques your hair should also feel thicker, longer and look healthier.
+After using these techniques your hair should also feel thicker, longer, and look healthier.

-I recommend choosing your favourite 2 or 3 ways to stimulate hair growth from the list below and focusing on them.
+I recommend choosing your favorite two or three ways to stimulate hair growth from the list below and focusing on them.
 If you try to do all of these, you probably won’t be as consistent as you need to be.

 Pick two or three methods and stick to them until they become a habit.